Check out some more details on the proposed Campbell County Memorial Hospital

 from 276 sq. ft. to 327 sq. ft. to accommodate visitors and family members.

-room for equipment and staff to provide care.
+families and room for equipment and staff to provide care.

 Each room will be visible from a bedside nursing station located right